 T

-HE diffusion equation is a partial differential equation (PDE) used for assisting nuclear engineers in modelling what is occurring inside of a nuclear reactor.
-Modelling neutron diffusion through various mediums aids nuclear engineers by demonstrating how many neutrons will transit in a region, how far they will go, and hence one can then predict reaction rates and how to maintain criticality of the reactor.
+HE diffusion equation is a partial differential equation (PDE) used for assisting nuclear engineers in modeling what is occurring inside of a nuclear reactor.
+Modeling neutron diffusion aids nuclear engineers by quantifying the neutron population throughout the system allowing for reaction rates to be calculated and predicting criticality of the reactor.
 As a part of NEN685, all students demonstrated how to model the diffusion equation in one dimension (1-D) utilizing various methods.
-This project sought to expand on that work and model the diffusion equation in two dimensions (2-D) - Cartesian, as well as modifying boundary conditions for a more complete product.
+This project sought to expand on that work and model the diffusion equation in two dimensions (2-D), as well as modifying boundary conditions for a more complete product.

-The time-independent diffusion equation (Equation 1) is:
+The time-independent diffusion equation isgiven as

-Equation referenced from Duderstadt and Hamilton, pg 153.
-Reducing this equation down into something one can code is important to understand.
-Removing the time dependence of the equation is a valid first step, and since nuclear reactors attempt to maintain criticality at a very constant rate, it is a valid assumption to remove the time dependence of the equation, as theoretically the neutron flux will not change much while having the system maintain the same rate of reaction once it gets going.
+where v is…[1].
+Removing the time dependence of the equation is often done since nuclear reactors attempt to maintain criticality at a very constant rate.

-Modelling the diffusion equation was a lengthy process with much trial and error in conducting the actual code.
+Modeling the diffusion equation was a lengthy process with much trial and error in conducting the actual code.
 Initially I attempted to code before understanding the underlying problem, and what the application of the diffusion equation was.
 This led to a rocky start with the 1-D model, although I made a lot of progress on the ancillary code to accompany the main partial differential equation solver.
-Once I gathered more information and understood the underlying concepts of why the 2-D model was superior quantitatively, then I began multiple methods to code the problem.
+Once I gathered more information and understood the underlying concepts of why the 2-D model was superior quantitatively, I began multiple methods to code the problem.
 I will discuss all of my attempts and the reasons for their failures, as each one demonstrated (unintentionally on my part, of course) more information about the diffusion equation and how to model it.

 The primary tool for this project was the Python programming language.
 All code was input into Python.
 My primary reference was Nuclear Reactor Analysis by James J. Duderstadt and Louis J. Hamilton, an invaluable tome for every aspiring nuclear engineer.
 Much credit goes to U.S. Army LTC Edward Hobbs, NENG Instructor at AFIT, for his many hours of assistance imparting his knowledge to me.